The Hain Celestial Group Inc. (HAIN) Shares Down Despite Recent Market Volatility

-The Hain Celestial Group Inc. (NASDAQ: HAIN)’s stock price has decreased by -2.02 compared to its previous closing price of 16.80.
-However, the company has seen a fall of -3.01% in its stock price over the last five trading days.
+The Hain Celestial Group Inc. (NASDAQ: HAIN)’s stock price has decreased by -2.40 compared to its previous closing price of 16.65.
+Despite this, the company has experienced a -1.28% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in The Hain Celestial Group Inc. (NASDAQ: HAIN) Right Now?

-The Hain Celestial Group Inc. (NASDAQ: HAIN) has a higher price-to-earnings ratio of 32.79x compared to its average ratio, and the 36-month beta value for HAIN is at 0.91.
-Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 3 rating it as “overweight,” 7 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for The Hain Celestial Group Inc. (NASDAQ: HAIN) is 32.37x, which is above its average ratio.
+Moreover, the 36-month beta value for HAIN is 0.91.

 Sponsored